GeoDaCenter/opioid-policy-scan/data_final/metadata/rural_urban_classifications/Rural_Urban_Classification_T_Z.md

-**Meta Data Name**: Rural Urban Classification, part of the Physical Factors dataset
+**Meta Data Name**: Rural-Urban Classification for Tracts & ZCTAs
-**Last Modified**: October 27th, 2020
+**Last Modified**: October 27, 2020
 **Author**: Moksha Menghaney

 ### Data Location:
-HS02 - Policy Scan Environment Report at 2 spatial scales.
-Files can be found [here](https://github.com/GeoDaCenter/opioid-policy-scan/tree/master/Policy_Scan/data_final).
+HS02 at 2 spatial scales.
+Files can be found [here](/data_final).
 * HS02_RUCA_T
 * HS02_RUCA_Z

 ### Data Source(s) Description:
-Tract and Zipcode level classifications were calculated using the Rural-Urban Commuting Area Codes (RUCA codes).
+Tract and ZCTA level classifications were calculated using the [Rural-Urban Commuting Area Codes (RUCA codes)](https://www.ers.usda.gov/data-products/rural-urban-commuting-area-codes.aspx).
 These codes classify U.S. census tracts using measures of population density, urbanization, and daily commuting.
 A second dataset then applies the 2010 RUCA classifications to ZIP code areas by transferring RUCA values from the census tracts that comprise them.
-Raw data and more details can be found at https://www.ers.usda.gov/data-products/rural-urban-commuting-area-codes.aspx.

 ### Description of Data Source Tables: